FeatureBaseDB/SlothAI/README.md

 # SlothAI: Model API Manager
 SlothAI serves various models from a Google AppEngine project.
 Job deployment is managed using a Button box.

+SlothAI implements [SlothANN](https://github.com/FeatureBaseDB/SlothAI/blob/SlothAI/SlothANN.md), a new type of approximate nearest neighbor indexing and search strategy for efficiently handling large volumes of high-dimensional data in data analysis and information retrieval tasks.

 Authentication is currently limited to FeatureBase tokens ONLY.
 You must have a FeatureBase cloud account to use the application.

 ## Configuration